 Until a short time ago our justifiably famous Valletta Grand Harbour, so often the scene of the madness of war and the courage of men, was almost crowded with hundreds of boats and water taxis, which plied the harbour creeks on both sides of Valletta.

 Let us not forget that it was mainly from Malta’s shores that the invasion was launched that brought Italy to its knees in World War II.
 Indeed, the Second World War, unlike the First, was largely fought out in the Mediterranean basin.
 The battle for the control of the Mediterranean lasted for almost three years – from Italy’s entry into the war in June 1940 to the final surrender of Axis forces in Tunisia in May 1943.
 Never has our Grand Harbour been so busy as during that period.
 Malta had achieved an importance in world affairs, as it had done in 1565, quite out of proportion to its size.
 And the Grand Harbour was littered with Maltese luzzu boats in those days of war.

-But the heydey of the dghajsa is well and truly over and the number of these boats in Grand Harbour has dwindled considerably.
-This is due to several factors but certainly the death blow came with the rundown programme of the British Forces in Malta in the late fifties and the diminishing size of the British Mediterranean Fleet.
+But the heydey of the dgħajsa is well and truly over and the number of these boats in Grand Harbour has dwindled considerably.
+This is due to several factors but certainly, the death blow came with the rundown programme of the British Forces in Malta in the late fifties and the diminishing size of the British Mediterranean Fleet.

-But the colourful dghajsa has an equally colourful companion which is of considerably bigger dimensions: the luzzu.
+The colourful dgħajsa has an equally colourful companion which is of considerably bigger dimensions: the luzzu.
 Like the Maltese cross, this is one of the symbols of Malta and is featured on the reverse of the older series of Maltese lira coins.
 The Mediterranean sea, which is ever present has, throughout the ages, made men excellent mariners and this ubiquitous sea has always attracted men to fish.